Sarah Holder is a staff writer at CityLab covering local policy, housing, labor, and technology.

 The longtime favorites

 Pros: Atlanta’s Hartsfield-Jackson Atlanta International airport, the busiest in the country, could give Amazon executives easy access in and out of the city.
 The city also has a competitive, tech-focused education system, including Georgia Tech, Georgia State, and Emory.
-The ATL’s recent success drawing other companies may bode well: This month, it was chosen over Seattle and Raleigh as Peugot’s parent company’s HQ, and it harpooned a Facebook data center in Newton County that could net $42 billion in investment by 2049.
+The ATL’s recent success drawing other companies may bode well: It was chosen over Seattle and Raleigh as Peugot’s parent company’s HQ, and it harpooned a Facebook data center in Newton County that could net $42 billion in investment by 2049.

 Cons: Amazon has said it wants the winning location to be a “cultural community fit,” too.
 But a controversial bill that would allow adoption agencies to ban gay and lesbian couples from adopting children, just passed the Georgia Senate 35-19.
 Georgia also has a RFRA law in the pipeline that could codify discrimination against LGBT individuals.
 The religious freedom legislation has been stalled, however, partly because of Amazon’s initial interest: many hope Atlanta’s position as a finalist will kill it for good, even as more aggressive bills pass.

 Bid: “I’m highly confident that this is the most aggressive economic attraction package that the state of Georgia has ever put forward,” former Mayor Kasim Reed told the Atlanta Journal Constitution.
 It includes: